 Offered to employees and dependent children after two years of full-time service.
-For employees attending a non-profit, accredited institution as an undergraduate and graduate matriculated student, Cooper Union will pay tuition costs up to a maximum of $8,000/year.
+For employees attending a non-profit, accredited institution as an undergraduate and graduate matriculated student, Cooper Union pays 60% of net tuition costs up to a maximum of $8,000/year.
 Interest free loans will no longer be available.

 For dependent children of employees, Cooper Union awards a grant of 60% of net tuition up to $6,000 and a loan of 100% of remaining net tuition up to a maximum of $4,500 for undergraduate study; and a loan of 60% of net tuition up to a maximum of $5,300 for graduate study.

 11. VACATION AND PERSONAL DAYS

 During the first year of employment, the employee will accrue 10 vacation days and be entitled to two personal days per year.

 During the second year of employment, the employee will accrue 12 vacation days and be entitled to two personal days per year.

 During the third year of employment, the employee will accrue 14 vacation days and be entitled to two personal days per year.